cpti372/cpti372.github.io/_posts/2017-11-26-getting-started.md

 ## Global, Business, Journalism

 <b>Global, Business, Journalism</b> stands out Maria’s identity.
 After her undergraduates, she started her work as a journalist.
-Few years later, she promoted to manage the editor Business and achieved multiple successes as well.
+A few years later, she was promoted to manage the editor of Business where she achieved multiple successes.

 ### Global

 [The Fiji Sun](https://fijisun.com.fj/) is the biggest daily newspaper in the Pacific Islands, where print editions of newspapers are still widely read.
 Her team produces a minimum of four pages daily in our print edition, a 16-page Saturday Business Liftout, and daily digital reportage on various platforms.
-In addition, they carry Xinhua news agency for international news and have connections with China Daily.
+In addition, they carry Xinhua news agency for international news as well as have connections with China Daily.

 ### Business